npmitchell/tubular/docs/_sources/index_CONFLICTED.rst.txt

 ===================================

+Note: This site is under construction, with an estimated completion date of May 6, 2022.
+Certain steps of the workflow may still require dependencies.

 What is it?
 -----------
 TubULAR is a set of tools for working with 3D data of surfaces -- potentially complex and dynamic -- that can be described as tubes.